edizeqiri/BulletsOnWheels/README.md

 ## Core

-The engine currently features 2 cores:
-- Rust(Bevy): Bevy used as the main driver with own core and own domain ECS
+Rust(Bevy): Bevy used as the main driver with own core and own domain ECS
-- Odin: Custom ECS engine inspired by Bevy with outsourced rendering

 ## Games